 - High Monthly Volume – Businesses with a high number of sales transactions and higher dollar volumes obviously carry a higher risk if something goes wrong.

 - Recurring Billing Plans – These must be totally transparent and fully agreed to by the customer.
 Repeat billings without proper authorizations and cancellations must be minimized by all means possible.

 - Poor Credit or No Credit History – High-risk credit merchant account applications are assessed in a very similar way to applications for loan financing.
 Banks and card processors apply similar criteria when looking at the company and/or business owners applying for the merchant account.

 - Chargeback Ratio – Anything over 2% can put your business in the high-risk category.
-Chargebacks and refunds not only add to the costs of handling your payment processing but also put the processors and sponsoring banks at risk for fines and loses.
-High chargeback ratios are the most common cause for merchants to have their card processing account terminated.
-High-Risk merchant accounts usually have a higher tolerance for chargebacks built in to the business model and agreement than regular “low risk” accounts.
+Chargebacks and refunds not only add to the costs of handling your payment processing but also put the processors and sponsoring banks at risk for fines and losses.
+High chargeback ratios are the most common cause for merchants to have their card processing accounts terminated.
+High-Risk merchant accounts usually have a higher tolerance for chargebacks built into the business model and agreement than regular “low-risk” accounts.
 This is why it is extremely important to do business with those acquirers that have an appetite for risk.
 Doing so will ensure your success in the long run.

-The key things are, “be aware of them before entering into a contract” and ensure your business margins can handle the fees and potential cash flow impact of the reserves.
+The key things are, “be aware of Rates & Fess before entering into a contract” and ensure your business margins can handle the fees and potential cash flow impact of the reserves.

 Your next step is to speak with one of our seasoned sales professionals to help guide you along the way.
 Click here for our online application form or call us at 1-800-419-1772 to speak to one of our payment processing professionals.